Farah Saleh performs UK premiere of “Gesturing Refugees” at CCA Glasgow

 On Tuesday 25th June we held our annual Refugee Festival Scotland Media Awards at Corinthian Club in Glasgow, to recognise and celebrate standout quality reporting on refugee issues by journalists in Scotland.

-The event was MC’d by our Media Manager Pauline Diamond Salim, and opened by CEO Sabir Zazai, who said “excellent journalism can give a voice and humanity to refugees”.
+The event was opened by our Chief Executive Sabir Zazai, who said “excellent journalism can give a voice and humanity to refugees”.

 Continue reading “Refugee Festival Scotland Media Awards”